Filmmaker in the Spotlight: An Interview with Gazanfer Biricik

 If you could work with anyone in the world, who would that person be?

 I would like to work with the greatest of our time because they are all exceptional.
 I have so much respect for all of these great directors to pick one.
 But it is true that my field of predilection remains Sci-Fi because through it you can convey difficult messages without offending the public.

 Where do you see yourself in the future - will you focus on directing, writing, or both?

 I want to write and direct, and I would like to bring a work that could be timeless and that would allow all generations to make it a reference.

 Cinema must help make the world a better place, I hope that one day I will be able to leave an imprint that will allow it.

 Help our readers keep track of your career and tell us where we can find more of your work :)

-Thank you to ask me, you can following this link :
+Thank you for asking me, you can follow me using the following links:

 Submit your film/screenplay: https://filmfreeway.com/ny